Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 The material used for the brackets is designed to be stain-resistant.
 However, there is a possibility that the elastic bands placed on each bracket will become stained from certain foods and drinks.

-If you’re paying the extra for ceramic fixed braces that blend in with your teeth, it’s worth making an effort to keep them that way.
+If you're paying the extra for ceramic fixed braces that blend in with your teeth, it's worth making an effort to keep them that way.
 This means brushing and rinsing your teeth after every meal and flossing every day.
-Your dentist can advise you on the best tools to clean between and around your braces.
+Your dentist can advise you on the best tools to clean between and around your braces, as well as flossing with braces.

 You'll also want to avoid or limit your consumption of foods and drinks that can cause ligatures to stain.
 These include: